rabbitstack/fibratus/docs/filters/functions.md

 # Functions

 Functions expand the scope of the filtering language by bringing a plethora of capabilities.
 The function can return a primitive value, including integers, strings, and booleans.
-Function calls can be nested where the result of one function is used as an input in other function.
+Function calls can be nested where the result of one function is used as an input in another function.
 For example, `lower(ltrim(file.name, 'C:'))`, removes the `C` drive letter from the file path and converts it to a lower case string.

 Additionally, some functions may return a collection of values.
 Function names are case insensitive.